gorkalarralde/M5Racing/README.md

 # M5Racing
-M5stack DAS Racing
+M5Stack DAS Racing
- - Data Acquisition System and analysis
+ - Data Acquisition System and Analysis for racecar and motorcycle racing.
- Solution for racecar and motorcycle racing.
+ - Telemetry of all sensors and ECU vehicle data